Lifeslide on Steam - User reviews, Price & Information

 Quick menu

-Embark on a challenging journey through life as you master the art of paper plane flight.
+Embark on a daring journey through life and master the skill of paper plane flight.
+Explore colorful worlds with unique challenges, find secrets and unlock your full potential!

 Lifeslide is a indie, adventure and flight game developed and published by Dreamteck.